mehulagg/gitlab/doc/development/documentation/styleguide.md

 ### Text for documentation requiring version text

+When a feature is new or updated, you can add version information as a bulleted item in the **Version history**, or inline with related text.

+#### Version text in the **Version History**

-Whenever you add version text to a section, to render correctly it must both be on its own line and surrounded by blank lines.
-The following items relate to adding version text to sections:
+If all the content under a heading is related, add version text in a bulleted list below the heading.
+To render correctly, it must be on its own line and surrounded by blank lines.

 - For features that need to declare the GitLab version that the feature was introduced.
 Text similar to the following should be added immediately below